-Imagine adding a finished loft conversion to your house in as little as ten days.
-An extra bedroom and bathroom, home office or kids’ playroom, all without the mess, hassle and disruption of having builders in your home for months.
-A loft conversion without the uncertainty of bad builders or hidden costs.
-Custom-built, quality-guaranteed and precision-engineered around you, offsite modular loft conversions from Landmark Lofts are the future.
+Imagine adding a finished loft conversion to your house in as little as 14 days*.
+An extra bedroom and bathroom, home office or kids’ playroom; all without the mess, hassle and disruption of having builders in your home for months.
+A loft conversion without the possibility of poor workmanship or hidden costs.
+Individually designed to meet your specifications and precision-engineered by experienced professionals, modular lofts from Landmark Lofts are the future.

-Request a free consultation and one of our design consultants will then arrange a convenient time to meet you at your home.
+Obtain an instant quote online, after which a design consultant will arrange a convenient time to meet you at your home.
 Once there, they’ll help you create the perfect loft conversion, individually tailored to meet your needs whilst making the most of your home’s potential.
-Afterwards, we’ll carry out a 3D survey of your existing loft and draw up architectural plans.
+Afterwards, we’ll arrange a laser survey of your existing loft and create a detailed 3D model of your new space.
 Once you’re happy to go ahead, we’ll send off the required applications for you.

-Your loft will be delivered by HGV and craned onto your home within a single day.
+Your loft will be delivered by a lorry and craned onto your home within a single day.
 This is the only time during the installation process that we require your property to be vacant.
 By the evening you’ll be sleeping safe and sound in your own home.
 In the following days, the installation team will seal the loft modules together, install the staircase, connect up your utilities and finish all plastering and interior work.
-After a total of only 10-14 days, your new loft will be 100% complete and ready to decorate.

 Why would I choose a modular loft conversion over a traditional build?

 Modular loft conversions are faster to complete, less disruptive and can be better value than traditionally built lofts.
-Your new loft will be constructed from precision-engineered steel in our South Yorkshire factory.
-This not only makes the loft stronger and more durable.
+Your new loft will be constructed from precision-engineered steel making the loft stronger and more durable.
 An offsite build also means there is thorough quality control and testing of all components prior to delivery.

 How much is this going to cost?